-For the year ended June 30, 2019, the Colorado Early College Network (CEC Network) included the Aurora, Douglas County, Fort Collins, and Colorado Springs Schools.
-Each school has budgeted and paid CEC Network and Human Resources Project Fees to the School in amounts equal to 3% and 1% of operating revenues, respectively.
-For the year ended June 30, 2019, the School paid a total of \$684,574 to the Colorado Springs Early Colleges for the CEC Network Fees.
+For the year ended June 30, 2020, the Colorado Early College Network Schools (CEC Network Schools) included the Douglas County, Fort Collins, Aurora, Fort Collins West, Windsor, and Colorado Springs Schools.
+Each school has budgeted and paid network fees and other operating fees to the Network Office based on percentage of each School's PPR.
+For the year ended June 30, 2020, the School paid fees in the amount of \$357,697 to the Network Office.